-Recently I had an interaction with someone who referred to their school as a genuine samurai school.
-They insisted their school was authentic and dated back to the warring periods of Japan, but refused to even tell me the name of it.
-Some other students of schools that spoke to me of their experiences sparked this essay.
+I once had an interaction with someone who referred to their school as a genuine samurai school.
+They insisted their school was authentic and that it dated back to the warring states period of Japan, but refused even to tell me the name of it.
+There were other students of other schools that spoke to me of their experiences which sparked this essay.
 It led me to think about this sense of cult and the fondness for embellishing in Martial arts.

-There are warning signs that you're in a cult.
+There are some warning signs that you're in a cult.
 Most cults are religious in their tones with lots of tight control, but not the right kind of control.
-I want to take this idea about cult behavior and put it in the framework in martial arts.
-Below I list some issues that are cause for concern in martial arts schools and systems.
+I want to take this idea about cult behavior and put it in the scope of martial arts.
+I will list some issues that are cause for concern in martial arts schools and systems.
 Whether you're new to martial arts or have been around it is good to have the eyes open.
 Certain groups have been steeped in lies and embellishments for so long that people lost sight of the more traditional system which is set up for honest growth of its students, and not the stroking of ego or growth of the owner's wallet.

-Is the group or teacher saying that no other group has this idea?
+Is the group or teacher saying that no other group has a specific idea?
 Are they claiming only they know the essence of martial arts?
 Are there a lot of secret techniques?
 Or that they know more than other groups?
 Are they the only school that does the armbar correctly?
 Are they saying that they are the only school showing true samurai sword techniques?
 Are they talking about the death-touch or being able to fling opponents through the air without touching them?

 Are you actively discouraged from asking questions?

 Putting down other dojo and schools to the extent that they build up their own school is a sign of trouble.
 There is, of course, some healthy dialogue regarding other schools, but it should not often be or mean spirited.

 If someone leaves the school for the smallest infraction are they talked about in an overly negative and derogatory way?

-Are they constantly on the defensive of every aspect of their teachings?
+Are they always on the defensive of every aspect of their teachings?

 Is there anything tangible along with their goals?

 Goals can include a belt and rank system.
-The status of colored belts, while beneficial can also serve as something more sinister and problematic.
+The status of colored belts, while beneficial, can also serve as something more sinister and problematic.
 Be careful of frequent testing and their associated fees.
 Be wary as well of any school that says you can't learn their sword techniques unless you're a black belt.
 Sword training usually is not behind a rank or paywall.

-We need to be careful of these points.
+We need to be careful about these points.
 Not everyone is perfect, but how many of the above points can you pin to your school or teacher?

 I might have walked away from some groups that I could have stayed with, but in the end, we have to be the judge of what we can take and not take.

-Bad treatment or racism and discrimination, lies and deceit, drama, those are all valid reasons for not liking someone or not wanting to be in a certain group.
+Bad treatment, or racism, discrimination, lies, deceit, and drama, those are all valid reasons for not liking someone or not wanting to be in a certain group.

-There are a lot of red flags that go up when someone that teaches koryu or martial arts and won't tell you the name of their school, teacher, or lineage.
+There are a lot of red flags that go up when someone that teaches kobujutsu, koryu or martial arts and won't let you know the name of their school, teacher, or lineage.
 If the teacher claims to be making trips there to train ask for the dates and locations.
 Naming systems you trained in and who your teachers are or were is normal.
 Hiding that information is abnormal and a sign of danger.

-If you have been practicing an art from Japan that has a lineage and you have never been there for training, and your school is secret, and you can't show any techniques then something is wrong.
-There is no school in Japan that functions this way.
+If you have been practicing a martial art from Japan that has a lineage and you have never been to Japan for training, and your school is secret, and the teacher won't demonstrate any techniques then something is wrong.
+No school in Japan functions this way.
 No one is operating with that much secrecy.
 Be skeptical of anyone that tells you otherwise.
 A private attitude is different than a secretive one.
 It is normal to visit the dojo and observe training at least once before joining.

-If you're someone in a school like that then you are probably in a dangerous situation.
+If you're someone in a school like that, then you are probably in a dangerous dojo.

-Someone who devotes 30 years of their life to a system that is so secretive that there is no information anywhere, no demos, no open discussions of their history or lineage, even their systems name is secret; that is a sea of red flags.
+Devoting 30 years of their life to a system that is so secretive that there is no information anywhere, no demos, no open discussions of their history or lineage, even their systems name is secret; that is a sea of red flags.
 That is completely unacceptable.

-Any sane and rational person could get involved in that type of school as a young or impressionable person, it can happen, but we must grow up and look around and see its not the norm.
+Any sane and rational person could get involved in that type of school.
+Even as a young or impressionable person, it can happen, but we must grow up and look around and see its not the norm.
 Questions should begin popping up at some point.

 You have to draw the line between fantasy and reality.